thousandbrainsproject/tbp.monty/rfcs/0000_resampling_dynamic_adjustment.md

 hypotheses only as needed, which is expected to improve Monty's run time as the hypothesis space can be smaller.

-Consider a scenario where, after a few steps of observing an object, Monty is confident in its prediction of the object id and its pose.
-In such case, continuing to resample will only slow down the recognition as it adds more computational overhead due to processing the unnecessarily resampled hypotheses at every step.
+Consider a scenario where, after a few steps of observing an object, Monty is confident in its prediction of the object ID and its pose.
+In such a case, continuing to resample will only slow down the recognition as it adds more computational overhead due to processing the unnecessarily resampled hypotheses at every step.
 However, if this high confidence is challenged with an unexpected observation (e.g., object swap), Monty should be smart enough to sample more hypotheses as it tries to make sense of this high prediction error.